computational-seismology/pypaw/INSTALL.md

 7. load(or install) hdf5-parallel

   For large computing clusters, hdf5-parallel is usually pre-installed(or work as a module).
 So first you want to check if this library is pre-installed on your machine.
 If so, load the module and go to the next step.
 If not, you need to install hdf5-parallel yourself.
   For some cases, even the hdf5-parallel is pre-installed on your machine, it might not work since it is not compiled with correct flags(shared library or so).
-If the system library, install it yourself.
+If the system library doesn't work, install it yourself.
 For example, there is a module one tiger called `hdf5/intel-13.0/openmpi-1.8.8`.
 However, I could not use that since h5py fails on it.
 So I download hdf5 and compiled it myself.

   If you decided to install the library yourself, get it from this link: [https://www.hdfgroup.org/HDF5/release/obtainsrc.html](https://www.hdfgroup.org/HDF5/release/obtainsrc.html) or use command line:
   ```